tcardoso2/considering/DOCUMENTATION.md

 Determiner is injected with specific functions from the object class.
-However the injected function only works with what set is provided to them via the 'values' function The caller must implement an iterator function which tells the determiner how values within the object are splited.
+However the injected function only works with what set is provided to them via the 'values' function The caller must implement an iterator function which tells the {determiner} how values within the {object} are splited.
-This class cannot be directly used, instead, inherit and implement specific determiners.
+This class cannot be directly used, instead, inherit and implement specialized determiners.

-Returns **[object](#object)** the object itself which is followed by the injected functions.
+Returns **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the object itself which is followed by the injected functions.

 ## eachDeterminer